pivotal/docs-tap/multicluster/reference/tap-values-build-sample.hbs.md

   * `full` is optimized to speed up builds and includes dependencies for all supported workload types.
 - `SERVER-NAME` is the host name of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`.
-    * Dockerhub has the form `server: "index.docker.io"`.
+    * Docker Hub has the form `server: "index.docker.io"`.
     * Google Cloud Registry has the form `server: "gcr.io"`.
 - `REPO-NAME` is where workload images are stored in the registry.
 Images are written to `SERVER-NAME/REPO-NAME/workload-name`.
 Examples:
     * Harbor has the form `repository: "my-project/supply-chain"`.
-    * Dockerhub has the form `repository: "my-dockerhub-user"`.
+    * Docker Hub has the form `repository: "my-dockerhub-user"`.
     * Google Cloud Registry has the form `repository: "my-project/supply-chain"`.
 - `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
 - `METADATA-STORE-URL-ON-VIEW-CLUSTER` references the URL of the Supply Chain Security Tools (SCST) - Store deployed on the View cluster.
 For more information, see SCST - Store's [Ingress and multicluster support](../../scst-store/ingress-multicluster.html#scst-scan-install) for additional details.